drupol/not-a-number.io/content/page/about.md

 I also really like the [Nick Berry's blog](http://datagenetics.com/), I can't stop sharing each of his [tweet](https://twitter.com/datagenetics).

+"_The best is the enemy of the good_", therefore my dream workplace would be to work on open-source projects with a team of true, passionate, open-minded, non-paranoid and friendly people.

-I don't have any regret in my career at all, but if I had a chance to restart it, I would most probably study Mathematics in depth and still do programming, as those two sciences are tightly linked together.
+rI don't have any regret in my career at all, but if I had a chance to restart it, I would most probably study Mathematics in depth and still do programming, as those two sciences are tightly linked together.
 I would also have liked to work in a university and teach students.
 I kinda miss